-Finding: The trees that are over 11-inch DBH and in good condition that are within the conservation easement along Highway 26 will be counted towards the tree retention standards.
+Finding: Any retained trees that are over 11-inch DBH and in good condition that are within protected setback areas will be counted towards the tree retention standards.
 This criterion is met.

 Tree Protection Recommendations

 The standard tree protection requirements in the City of Sandy Code range from at least 10 feet from the trunks of retained trees (SDC 17.102.50.B.1) to five feet beyond the driplines (SDC 17.92.10.D) unless otherwise approved by the Planning Director.